 When’s the Best Time to See the Cherry Trees in Bloom

 The Yoshino trees produce their fragrant pale pink blooms in mid-April.
-During that time, the Central Park Conservancy hosts 1 1/2 hour tours, if you’re interested in learning about the history of the Park, the blooms and the Reservoir.
-It’s a very affordable $15.
+During that time, the Central Park Conservancy hosts 1 1/2 hour cherry blossom tours, if you’re interested in learning about the history of the Park, the blooms and the Reservoir.
+The price has jumped to $35, but it’s worth it, IMO.

 Near the end of April, the Kwanzan cherry trees, the very showy sisters of the Yoshino, strut their stuff.
 Kwanzan blooms are a rich pink color with lush blossoms.
 Although you might think they look more like what a cherry tree should look like, the delicate grace of the Yoshino blooms truly capture the traditional Japanese aesthetic.